 However, Canon recently shed some light on why it has been slow to adopt 4K, saying that it “obviously” is looking at bringing the feature to lower-end cameras, but it is taking a cautious approach.

 Not all video shooters will necessarily agree with this approach, as 4K is already supported on a number of web-based video platforms like Vimeo and YouTube and many computer monitors have long supported resolutions above Full HD.
-Shooting in 4K also has advantages in editing, even when the final video will be output at 1080p.
+Shooting in

 There are, however, other reasons for Canon to show restraint.
 Shooting 4K in smaller, cheaper cameras comes with a host of technical difficulties, like power draw and heat management.